-Andrea has an insatiable curiosity for all things food and drink.
+Andrea is a Toronto-based freelance journalist and content writer reporting on food, drink, life and culture.
+She has an insatiable curiosity for all things food and drink.
 If you ever find yourself dining with her, be warned that she’ll ask for one bite or sip of whatever you’re having.
 She has a taste for sour beverages (whether cocktail or ale) and always manages to find room for dessert.
 When not eating or drinking, you can find Andrea biking around Toronto on her beat-up cruiser (weather permitting) in search of her next forkful.

 We discover why the Oliver-Osoyoos wine region in British Columbia’s Okanagan Valley is a forward-thinking locale for women in winemaking.